joserprieto/docker-etherpad/README-short.txt

-Docker Image for PostgreSQL object-relational database, with support for locale and timezone, before build the image.
+Docker image for Etherpad Lite collaborative text editor, with support for locale and timezone, before build the image.